Arizona Embezzlement Laws

 Research The Law:

-Embezzlement is a serious crime in Arizona and can carry severe criminal penalties.
+Arizona treats embezzlement as a serious crime, and conviction under Arizona embezzlement laws can result in severe criminal penalties.
 However, you may have a valid defense to embezzlement if, for example, you were given property or money as a gift.
-If you want to learn more about the penalties and defenses associated with embezzlement in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+If you've been arrested for embezzlement, or want to learn more about Arizona embezzlement laws, it's a good idea to get in touch with a skilled criminal defense attorney in your area.

 Contact a qualified attorney.